Brandon-B91/juniorDeveloper/src/pages/posts/005-100daysofcode.md

 This is a valid point and to add to it I think that as developers we need to push the envelope and keep inovating that is what makes our jobs so much fun!

-look out for part 2 coming soon!
+look out for part 2 coming soon!gastby